Roseselsa Ceramics MK2

 ![]() |

-The three-profile comparison shows the progression clearly: HiFi is the most linear presentation, Pop adds a modest V-shape, and Rock pushes the low-end authority and upper-frequency energy considerably further.
-For critical listening, HiFi is the unambiguous choice.
+The three-profile comparison shows the progression clearly: HiFi is the most balanced presentation, Pop adds a modest V-shape, and Rock pushes the bass and upper-frequency energy considerably further.
+For serious listening, HiFi is the clear choice.
 The raw measurements confirm that the smoothed graphs are not flattering the tuning — the underlying response is genuinely well-behaved.

 One of the more impressive measurement findings concerns the ANC implementation.
-Switching between ANC active, Transparency, and Normal modes produces essentially no measurable difference to the frequency response — a meaningful engineering achievement.
-Many budget ANC implementations introduce tonal coloration when noise cancellation is engaged, often creating a hollow or pressure-heavy character.
-The Ceramics MK2 avoids this entirely.
+Switching between ANC active, Transparency, and Normal modes essentially produces no measurable difference to the frequency response.
+Here are all three modes measured without moving the Ceramics MK2:

 ![]() |